 The journey to becoming a mother isn't always linear.
-Whether it's trouble with fertility, loss/grief of a pregnancy, distress during a pregnancy, postpartum depression/anxiety, or difficulty adjusting to parenthood...it's not always something we can go through alone.
+Whether it's trouble with fertility, grief and loss of a pregnancy or infant, distress during a pregnancy and/or postpartum, or difficulty adjusting to parenthood ... it's not something we are meant to go through alone.
 I am here to help.

 I specialize in supporting women (and their partners/families) through the following:

 Pre-conception (decision to start or expand a family)

 Pregnancy and infant loss

 Anxiety or depression during pregnancy

 Difficulties around the transition to parenthood and "new identity"

 General parenting stress

 Supporting women during pregnancy and motherhood is one of my passions.
 I have completed multiple post-graduate trainings by Postpartum Support International (PSI), have facilitated new mom support groups, and have both personal and professional experience treating pregnancy and postpartum mental health challenges.